SevenLawless/Chio/DEPLOYMENT.md

 2. Go to "**Settings**" tab
 3. Under "**Build**" section:
    - **Root Directory:** `frontend`
+   - **Builder:** Select "**Railpack**" from the dropdown (⚠️ CRITICAL - do not use Docker or Nixpacks)
    - **Build Command:** (leave empty - `railway.json` handles it)
    - **Start Command:** (leave empty - `railway.json` handles it)

+**⚠️ IMPORTANT:** If you see "Docker" selected as the Builder, you MUST change it to "Railpack".
+Railway may default to Docker, which will cause "npm: command not found" errors.

 **Note:** The `frontend/railway.json` file contains:
 ```json